-Miraculously, Jupiter’s joint pains and nightly stomach aches disappeared!
+Miraculously, Kid2’s joint pains and nightly stomach aches disappeared!
 But from time to time he’d get symptoms back, along with a nasty brain fog and lethargy.
 We decided to cut out corn, soy, sesame, and a few other things an ELISA test had shown “low” IgE and IgG reactions several years earlier.
-A couple weeks later, another amazing thing happened – Jupiter’s “seasonal” allergies finally went away!
+A couple weeks later, another amazing thing happened – Kid2’s “seasonal” allergies finally went away!

 Around this time, we also learned about celiac disease.
 It is an autoimmune disease in which the body attacks the lining of the small intestine, and/or causes outbreaks of dermatitis herpitiformis.
 Even the smallest amount of cross-contamination can set off this reaction.
-We were upset to learn that by going gluten-free we’d eliminated our chance to get a definitive diagnosis of celiac disease for Jupiter.
+We were upset to learn that by going gluten-free we’d eliminated our chance to get a definitive diagnosis of celiac disease for Kid2.

 In order to be tested, he’d have to eat 20 grams of gluten a day for 3 months!
 Even the smallest amount of gluten caused his symptoms to come back.
 We did the genetic screening and found that he has the genetic risk factors for celiac.
 Our doctors agreed that it wasn’t worth risking putting him back in the hospital just for a test and it made sense to treat him as if he does indeed have celiac disease.

 We decided to be a lot more careful about what came into our home and how we prepared it.
 Even though the rest of us didn’t think gluten was a problem for us, we had gone gluten-free in solidarity.
 Liberating our house from gluten and corn took us several days and was an exhausting emotional process… but we did it!